cqlyj/Calary/README.md

 Both Flow integrations were achieved using Flow’s **EVM compatibility layer**, allowing seamless interaction with existing Ethereum-style smart contracts and development tools.

+Check more about Calary as a developer toolkit [here](developer-toolkit.md).

 ### Team & Social Handles

 This project was developed by a solo blockchain developer focused on smart contract development and ecosystem integration.